Skip to main content

 Join the Hype: Australia’s biggest CS:GO Uni League

-By News, University League
+By News, University Cup

 Are you ready to take your university’s CS:GO team to the next level?
 Look no further than the Australian Esports League’s (AEL) university league!